 - Delegations of Authority policy;

 - Workplace Health and Safety policies;

 - Code of Conduct policies;

 - Securities Trading Policy in respect of trading in Company shares by the Group's Directors, executives and employees.
 The Policy can be found on the Company's website here.
 The Company's Securities Trading Policy was adopted by the Board on 30 October 2008 and is reviewed periodically to ensure it remains up-to-date and in the best interests of the Company and Shareholders.
-The Policy was last reviewed on 16 August 2016 with no further updates made to the version last amended and adopted by the Board on 12 August 2015.
+The Policy was last reviewed and updated by the Board on 28 August 2017 to include a summary to assist with readability.